THE TALE OF THE METALHEAD WHO WENT OVERLAND

 Greetings to all Metalheads, travellers and nomads.
 My name is Martin Anthony.
 I have been travelling solo since the ripe young age of 24.

-I have set foot on 5 continents, visited 71 nations and have spent many years travelling solo without any friends or family by my side.
+I have set foot on 5 continents, visited 87nations and have spent many years travelling solo without any friends or family by my side.

 Heavy Metal is something that I am passionate about.
 I embrace the many genres of music that makes Metal.
 I have lost count how many bands I have seen.
 But its been an honour to attend festival such as Maryland Deathfest, Hellfest and Headbangers Open Air.